VisualText/py-package-nlpengine/README.md

 ## Installation

-NLPPlus should be installable from PyPI using pip.
+Approval is still waiting to be able to install NLPPlus using PyPI using pip.
 If your platform is not supported you can also compile it from source, which will require a working C++ compiler.

 We suggest you use a virtual environment to install NLPPlus: